 Raw gold has a smooth, but bumpy texture, caused as the gold tumbles through rivers and streams.
 When you set it in your palm, and set a rock of equal size next to it, the real gold feels substantially heavier.
 Flakes of fool's gold – iron pyrite – break apart easily when you thrust a fingernail through it in the gold pan.
 Fool's gold also has more jagged edges compared with placer gold whose edges have been smoothed by hitting rocks and debris in a river.
 Quartz rocks sometimes have threads of gold running through them, but this type of gold may require a professional's opinion to determine if it is really gold.
 To make specimen for museums from veins of gold in quartz, professionals melt the quartz in an acid bath, leaving just enough of the quartz as a base for the threadlike filigree-appearing gold.

 Hold the placer gold up to the light.
 It has a shiny surface that glistens as it is twisted in light, but it does not twinkle or sparkle.
 Fool's gold twinkles and sparkles in light, reflecting the light and creating a glittery effect in the pan.
 Real gold is bright yellow with a shiny, metallic surface.

-Place the substance in nitric acid.
+Nugget gold is a soft, malleable metal that bends easily.
+If you tap it lightly with a hammer, gold dents rather than breaks.
+Other non-gold metals or minerals can break when hammer.
+Strike the gold firmly to check whether or not you can dent it without it breaking.
+Place the substance in corrosive nitric acid, using care to avoid getting it on your skin.
 Nitric acid does not dissolve or tarnish raw gold.
 Fool's gold, however, also is not affected by nitric acid, but other identification methods will help you determine whether or not the specimen is fool's gold.